CrossR/vim-fhicl/README.md

 " Controls if the first file should be opened.
 " If multiple results are found, the results are
 " sent to the location list.
 If this option is set,
-" the first file will be opened, as well.
+" the first file will be opened as well.
-" Defaults to 0, set to 1 to open it every time. let g:vim_fhicl#search_current = 0
+" Defaults to 0, set to 1 to open it every time. let g:vim_fhicl#always_open_first = 0

+" Controls if the given file should be opened.
+" If set to 1, when invoking the plugin on an include line, " the results will always be sent to the location list, and " never opened.
+" Defaults to 0, set to 1 to never open a file and only populate " the location list. let g:vim_fhicl#dont_open_file = 0
 ```

 ### Custom Binds